Intransitivity: Antitransitivity

+Antitransitivity for a relation says that the transitive condition does not hold for any three values.

 In the example above, the feed on relation is not transitive, but it still contains some transitivity: for instance, humans feed on rabbits, rabbits feed on carrots, and humans also feed on carrots.

-A relation is antitransitive if this never occurs at all, i.e.
+A relation is antitransitive if this never occurs at all.
+The formal definition is: